zarafahad15/Facial-Expression-Recognition-under-occlusion/README.md

 Dataset

-Download FER2013 and place fer2013.csv in the project root.
+Download FER2013 CSV and place it in the project root.

 ⸻